 ADA Section 508 in e-Learning: the Next Step towards a Better Education

 There are plenty of examples of urban accessibility, such as shopping mall ramps, stepless buses, and many more.
 They were challenging to invent, difficult to embody, but crucially important to implement.
 Everyone deserves an equal opportunity in every possible realm.
-This year we are celebrating the 25th Anniversary of the Americans with Disabilities Act.
+This year we are celebrating the 25th Anniversary of the Americans with Disabilities Act external link.
 We decided to talk about accessibility in education and the rapid evolution of e-Learning.
 The traditional e-Learning program is often difficult for students with special needs.
-Here are some statistics to think about:
+Here are some statistics external link to think about:

 More than a quarter of a billion people on earth are visually impaired